-Aeonium 'Starburst', also known as Aeonium 'Lemon-Lime', is a partial reversion of Aeonium 'Sunburst'.
-It is a spectacular hybrid with yellow variegated center banding and pink edging on the leaves.
-The rosettes vary in color, even on the same plant.
-They are larger than that of Aeonium 'Sunburst' and can grow up to 20 inches (50 cm) in diameter.
+Aeonium 'Starburst', also known as Aeonium 'Lemon-Lime', is a spectacular succulent that forms rosettes of thick fleshy leaves with yellow variegated center banding and pink edging.
+The leaves vary in color, even on the same plant.
+The rosettes are larger than the rosettes of Aeonium 'Sunburst'.
+They grow up to 20 inches (50 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Aeoniums do not like hot or dry weather.
 Therefore, they may go dormant in summer and require no water, except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
 If you are growing them in containers, repot them every 2 to 3 years with fresh potting soil.